 Sooke is located just 60 minutes from Victoria’s, along the southwest coast of Vancouver Island.
 There are many things to do here as a tourist, you could hire a guide to go fishing, go surfing, hiking, whale watching, mountain biking, or bird watching here.
 You could also just walk on our beautiful beaches for a great day of exploration.

-There are many beaches here, but China Beach has to be my favorite, here you get a sense of the area’s wild side, it is smaller than long beach, but I think the sand is softer and the scenery is more wild, and you always have a chance to see whales off shore.
+There are many beaches here, but China Beach has to be my favorite, here you get a sense of the area’s wild side, it is smaller than long beach, but I think the sand is softer and the scenery is wilder, and you always have a chance to see whales offshore.

 This is one of the friendliest places on Vancouver Island where everyone is quite willing to lend a hand anytime.
 I have always liked visiting here and just walking on the beach.